akanshaAgarwal/Line-Coding-with-JOGL/README.md

 # Line-Coding-with-JOGL
-Use of Line Coding to generate Digital Signals using JOGL to make a GUI for signals.
+Use of Line Coding to generate Digital Signals using JOGL.